sanchezg/es-movies/README.md

 # Running instructions

-Since this app was implemented using Docker, the best way is to run it with it:
+Since this app was implemented using Docker, the best way is to run it is with `docker-compose`:

 `$ docker-compose -f docker/docker-compose.yml build`
 `$ docker-compose -f docker/docker-compose.yml up`